 While life can’t be fully in balance, it is possible to create one that is in harmony with your vision of who you are and what you want to do.
 A good way to improve your midlife journey is to be focused on how to achieve your overall wellbeing.
-That doesn’t mean spending hours at the gym or cutting out all your favorite foods; good outcomes are best accomplished through making small changes over time and short, simple interventions are the most effective ways to find harmony in your life.
+That doesn’t mean spending hours at the gym or cutting out all your favourite foods; good outcomes are best accomplished through making small changes over time and short, simple interventions are the most effective ways to find inner peace in your life.

 Here are a few life hacks to boost your physical and mental health, despite what’s going on around you.